Hire in Croatia

 - In the case of termination of employment, the employee must be compensated for any unused holiday.

-In the event of illness or injury, employees are entitled to sick leave.
-This is typically fully compensated by the employer for a specified period.
+In the event of illness or injury, employees are entitled to sick leave which is normally to be fully compensated by the employer for a specified period.
 The maximum period of paid compensation for illness or injury is dependent on the years of service with the employer and on the cause of the inability to work.
-Depending on the reasons for sickness or injury, sick pay is paid as follows:

 Entitlement to unpaid time off

-At the employee’s request, the employer can grant the employee unpaid leave.
-Unless otherwise specified by the law, the rights and obligations from employment or related to employment will be suspended.
+At the employee’s request, the employer can grant the employee unpaid leave in which case unless otherwise specified by the law, the rights and obligations from employment or related to employment will be suspended.

 Compassionate & Bereavement Leave